 In the early 2000s, the collectible card game franchises were alive and well.
 With its own anime, movies, merchandise, and more, Yu-Gi-Oh!
 Stood out above the rest second only to Pokémon.

 There have been 56 different video games released across all platforms based on Yu-Gi-Oh.
 Of those 56 games, the GameBoy Advance only saw 10.
-Since there were only 10 titles released for the GBA, we are going to discuss them all from worst to best based on our knowledge as well as their Metacritic rating.
+Since there were only 10 of these gems released for the GBA, we are going to discuss them all from worst to best based on our knowledge as well as their Metacritic rating.

 If you still have your Nintendo DS Lite, GameBoy Advance, or GameBoy Player for your Gamecube and you like Yu-Gi-Oh, make sure you check out these games.